harness/developer-hub/docs/chaos-engineering/chaos-faults/cloud-foundry/pcf-components-and-arch.md

 ---
-id: PCF chaos components and their deployment architecture
+id: CF chaos components and their deployment architecture
-title: PCF chaos components and deployment architecture
+title: CF chaos components and deployment architecture
 sidebar_position: 1
-description : Chaos components and their deployment architecture used in PCF fault injection
+description : Chaos components and their deployment architecture used in CF fault injection
 ---

-This section describes the components and their deployment architecture associated with injecting chaos on PCF (Pivotal Cloud Foundry).
+This section describes the components and their deployment architecture associated with injecting chaos on Cloud Foundry (CF).

 ## Overview

-You can use HCE to test the resilience of your PCF-based microservices by executing chaos experiments on various layers of PCF, ranging from application processes (supported for JVM-based apps currently) to the underlying host (VMware) infrastructure.
+You can use HCE to test the resilience of your CF-based microservices by executing chaos experiments on various layers of CF, ranging from application processes (supported for JVM-based apps currently) to the underlying host (VMware) infrastructure.
 HCE supports [resilience probes](/docs/chaos-engineering/features/probes/overview.md) which facilitates:
 - Out-of-the-box faults against different target types;
 - Automated validation of: